AstroPlant/RaspiWiFi/Readme.txt

 RaspiWiFi

+Forked from jasbur/RaspiWifi for setting up Wifi, AstroPlant credentials and LED actuators.

 RaspiWiFi is a program to headlessly configure a Raspberry Pi's WiFi connection using using any other WiFi-enabled device (much like the way a Chromecast or similar device can be configured).
 RaspiWiFi has been